Castruu/Castruu/README.md

 ### Welcome to my profile!

-I’m currently working on Web Development/Minecraft Plugins Development I'm currently learning Java Script looking forward to learn ReactJS
+I’m currently working on Web and Mobile Development using ReactJS and React Native.

 <div>
   <a href="github.com/Castruu">